River Usk: Bridge crossings

+Upper valley

 The highest crossing is that of Pont ar Wysg (translates from Welsh as bridge on the Usk) which carries the moorland road west from Trecastle to Twynllanan.
-There are a further couple of minor road crossings below the Usk Reservoir dam around Cwmwysg. then Pont Newydd (translates as new bridge) immediately south of Trecastle.
+There are a further couple of minor road crossings below the Usk Reservoir dam around Cwmwysg, then Pont Newydd (translates as new bridge) immediately south of Trecastle.
 In the vicinity of Sennybridge are Pont Pantysgallog, Pont Ynysyrwyddfa, Pont Senni (after which the village is named) and Pont Llwyncyntefin.
 Pont y Commin is of interest insofar as a former railway bridge carried the Neath and Brecon Railway at a high level diagonally over the road bridge itself.
-Three historic bridges span the river in quick succession; a pedestrian suspension bridge at Abercamlais and stone arch bridges at Abercamlais and Penpont (both grade II* listed) with Aberbrân bridge another 1.5 mi downstream.
+Three historic bridges span the river in quick succession: a pedestrian suspension bridge at Abercamlais and stone arch bridges at Abercamlais and Penpont (both Grade II* listed), with Aberbrân bridge another 1.5 mi downstream.

 The Grade I listed Usk Bridge in Brecon dates back to 1563 but it was significantly altered in the 1950s to accommodate increased road traffic.
 It is supplemented by a modern concrete span bridge carrying the A40 Brecon bypass dual carriageway over the river to the east of the town.
-Another 1.5 mi miles downstream is Lock Bridge which carries the B4558 over the river and immediately downstream again is the substantial Brynich Aqueduct bringing the Monmouthshire and Brecon Canal over the river at Llanfrynach.
+Another 1.5 mi miles downstream is Lock Bridge, which carries the B4558 over the river, and immediately downstream again is the substantial Brynich Aqueduct carrying the Monmouthshire and Brecon Canal over the river at Llanfrynach.
 There was another pair of bridges at Llansantffraed but since the dismantling of the railway bridge only the road bridge linking to Talybont-on-Usk remains.
-A couple of private footbridges span the next section of the river before its waters pass beneath the historic (grade I listed) Llangynidr Bridge.
+A couple of private footbridges span the next section of the river before its waters pass beneath the historic (Grade I listed) Llangynidr Bridge.

+Tower Bridge is a Grade II* listed structure providing private vehicular access into Glanusk Park, the river then remaining unbridged downstream until the historic (Grade I listed) Crickhowell Bridge.
+At Glangrwyney is a bailey bridge installed after the earlier stone bridge was washed away, though there was once a chain ferry crossing of the river near Llanwenarth as the nearby Boat Farm testifies.